 Hamilton’s recent verdicts and successes include:

 - $27 million compensatory damages jury verdict in a wrongful death case alleging premises liability for inadequate security against The McDonald’s Corporation.
+The largest premises liability verdict in Texas history.

 - Confidential settlement after a two-week trial in a high-profile wrongful death case.